srich36/TodayILearned/til_docs/Databases/General.md

   - `Postgres` and `SQLite` supports transactional DDL but `MySQL` does not
   - This is a super important concept - non-transactional DDL can leave your database in an inconsistent state if not everything goes through
 - Statements that occur in a transaction block can be rolled back

+## JIT (Just in Time) Compilation

+- Turning an interpreted program into a native one at runtime
+  - In databases, instead of having general purpose code to evaluate a predicate, can generate a function specific to that expression (e.g. `return val=3`, etc. to run natively by the CPU and gain performance improvements)
+- Many databases (like Postgres) have support for doing this with `LLVM`

+## Vectorized Processing

+- Primarily benefits OLAP queries as it requires a columnar format
+- Essentially operate on a column as a vector, rather than a bunch of tuples (rows)
+  - The vector becomes the primary unit in the query planner (each vector generally represents one column)
+  - Vectors/blocks get passed to query nodes instead of tuples like in row stores